-The Relevance of Pallet Stamps to Pallet Safety
+The Relevance of Pallet Stamps

 The Threat of Chemicals

-Look for Clean, New Condition Pallets with a Good Pedigree
+Clean, New-Condition Pallets With Good Pedigree

 Some of the better articles do offer good advice concerning sourcing pallets that look clean and don't have evidence of spills or other contaminants, but this is often buried behind semi-relevant information about pallet markings and chemicals.
 Where possible, look for new-condition pallets that appear clean and dry.
 Additionally, source pallets from supply chains where there will be less risk of contamination.
 Fast-moving consumer goods supply chains are often good sources, but even here, pallets can be subject to spills of milk or other products.
 Always take the time to inspect the wood.

 Often you will find pallets that are weathered with some degree of soiling, and these will work well for some projects.
 Keep in mind that you do not want to risk anyone puncturing their skin with slivers from bacteria-harboring wood, nor to display such wood in an indoor setting if it is potentially moldy.
 There have been cases where slivers from dirty pallets have caused blood infections.
 One temporary pallet art installation in a public building had to be quickly dismantled when it spread mold spores throughout the building.